pulp-platform/pulpissimo/README.md

 The RTL platform has the following requirements:
 - Relatively recent Linux-based operating system; we tested *Ubuntu 16.04* and *CentOS 7*.
-- ModelSim in reasonably recent version (we tested it with version *10.6b*).
+- Mentor ModelSim in reasonably recent version (we tested it with version *10.6b* -- the free version provided by Altera is only partially working, see issue #12).
 - Python 3.4, with the `pyyaml` module installed (you can get that with `pip3 install pyyaml`).
 - The SDK has its own dependencies, listed in